 \section{Quality}

-In recently published studies, authors analyze the Quality factor using the solution of the nonequilibrium Eilenberger equations \cite{Kubo22}, assuming the presence of the pair-breaking and pair-conserving disorder, similar to our considerations.
+In a recently published study, the authors analyze the quality factor using the solution of the nonequilibrium Eilenberger equations \cite{Kubo22}, assuming the presence of the pair-breaking and pair-conserving disorder, similar to our considerations.
 We aim to extend their analysis.
-Alternatively, authors of the Ref.~\cite{Ueki22, Zarea23b} include the effect of the superconducting gap anisotropy, disorder inhomogeneity, and strong electron-phonon coupling within the Keldysh formalism \cite{Rainer95}.
-Both approaches use quasiclassical green's functions, where the one-particle Green's functions are integrated over the band structure energies.
-Within our straightforward and mostly analytical model describing the Dynes superconductor, we consider homogeneous pairing and disorder scattering interactions.
+Alternatively, the authors of Refs.~\cite{Ueki22, Zarea23b} include the effect of the superconducting gap anisotropy, disorder inhomogeneity, and strong electron-phonon coupling within the Keldysh formalism \cite{Rainer95}.
+Both approaches use quasiclassical Green's functions, where the one-particle Green's functions are integrated over the band structure energies.
+Within our straightforward and mostly analytical model describing the DS, we consider homogeneous pairing and disorder scattering interactions.
 We also use the integrated Green function; however, its form is motivated by the local solution of the self-consistent CPA equations.
-Also, we study only the surface resistance part of the Quality factor $Q_s$, neglecting other effects coming from two-level systems \cite{Muller19}, nonequilibrium quasiparticles \cite{Visser14}, and trapped vortices \cite{Gurevich17} contributing to the overall internal quality factor.
+In addition, we study only the surface resistance part of the quality factor $Q_s$, neglecting other effects coming from two-level systems \cite{Muller19}, nonequilibrium quasiparticles \cite{Visser14}, and trapped vortices \cite{Gurevich17} contributing to the overall internal quality factor.

 Realizing $Q_s = G/R_s$, exploiting Eq.~\eqref{eq:Rs} and noting that in anomalous and also local limit $k<0$ leads to

 where $Q_n = G/R_n$.
 To get a better notion about the relevant numbers in the normal state, we can use values for Dip B in Tab.~\ref{tab:Regimes} and (locally absolutely correct) assumption $X_n = R_n$, resulting in $Q_n\approx 9.1\times 10^4$.
 Next, focusing on the superconducting state, Eq.~\eqref{eq:Qs} reveals the rapid increase of $Q_s$ once $T$ is decreasing under $T_c$, regardless of the specific model for conductivity, because of the following. i) The ratio of amplitudes will increase with lowering the temperature under the $T_c$ due to the dominating imaginary part $\sigma''_s$ in the superconducting state. ii) For the same reasons (however with the greater effect), the ratio of cosines is much larger than one, since $\delta\varphi \xrightarrow{\sim} \pi/2$ as we go deeply in superconducting region and $(\alpha_n + |k|\delta\varphi) \xrightarrow{\sim} \pi/2$ (assuming $\omega\tau\rightarrow 0$) for both, local and anomalous limit.